 ***If you have children, communicate with your mentor about your schedule.
 Offer to complete work at home if you cannot stay late.
 I started my internship with a two-year-old and a five-month-old (and one in the oven)…Not for the faint of heart, but it can be done.

 Keep a Counseling Intern Binder: You need to have one spot to put all of the wonderful information you will learn (and create).
 It may seem like you will remember…trust me, write it down and keep it in one place.
 I wish I would have…

 Counseling Intern Binder Contents (Make sure you include anything you create as well!:

-- Summary of Resources: Try to note every resource that you or your mentor uses.
+Summary of Resources: Try to note every resource that you or your mentor uses.
 Write a sentence or two about how it’s used.
-When you internship is done you will have a valuable resource if you make this a habit.
+When your internship is done you will have a valuable resource if you make this a habit.
 I use Good Reads to catalog my book collection.
-They have an app that scans the barcode and allows you to create virtual bookshelves!
+They have an app that scans the bar code and allows you to create virtual bookshelves!

 School Counseling Program Experiences